-To be precise, what is plotted in Fig. 1.5, and in the associated video, is the density of the invariant measure $\nu(\omega)$ supported on the random attractor of the stochastically perturbed Lorenz system governed by Eq.
-(1.13).
-This measure indicates the probability of trajectories winding up in a particular region of phase space and it is very highly concentrated on the attractor, as inferred from the huge range of density values: the color bar in the figure is on a logarithmic scale, and extends over more than 10 orders of magnitude.
-The situation is thus very different from that expected when studying additive noise in that case, the noise tends to smear out the fine, Cantor-set-like structure of the deterministic, strange attractor and the associated PDF has nonzero-volume support.
+Such a sample measure indicates the probability of trajectories winding up in a particular region of phase space and it is very highly concentrated on the attractor, as inferred from the huge range of density values: the color bar in the figure is on a logarithmic scale, and extends over more than 10 orders of magnitude.
+The situation is thus very different from that expected when studying additive noise - in that case, the noise tends to smear out the fine, Cantorset-like structure of the deterministic, strange attractor and the associated PDF has nonzerovolume support.

-It hardly needs saying that additive noise has been studied in climate dynamics much more extensively than the multiplicative sort, for two reasons: (i) it was easier to do so; and (ii) it was suggested by the simple Brownian motion analogy of "weather \simeq water molecules" and "climate \simeq pollen particle," as proposed by Hasselmann (1976).
+It hardly needs saying that additive noise has been studied in climate dynamics much more extensively than the multiplicative sort, for two reasons: (i) it was easier to do so; and (ii) it was suggested by the simple Brownian motion analogy of "weather $\simeq$ water molecules" and "climate $\simeq$ pollen particle," as proposed by Hasselmann (1976).
 Across the hierarchy of climate models discussed in the previous two sections of this article, however, it is clear that small-andfast scales of motion do not enter exclusively in an additive manner: they pop up in many, if not all terms of the governing equations, as summarized in Eq.
-(1.12) above.
+(1.13) above.
 The insights offered, therefore, by Fig. 1.5 and the video are likely to be of interest across the hierarchy of models, all the way up to and including coupled GCMs and Earth system models.

-The invariant measure in Fig. 1.5 exhibits amazing complexity, with fine, very intense filamentation: there is no fuzziness whatsoever in its topological structure, which does evoke the Cantor-set foliation of the deterministic attractor.
-This fine structure strongly suggests that an object of vanishing volume supports this measure, i.e. that the random attractor $\mathcal{A}(\omega)$ of system (1.12) has - like the strange attractor of the classical, deterministic version, with $\sigma = 0$ - dimension smaller than 3.
+The sample measure in Fig. 1.5 exhibits amazing complexity, with fine, very intense filamentation: there is no fuzziness whatsoever in its topological structure, which does evoke the Cantor-set foliation of the deterministic attractor.
+This fine structure strongly suggests that an object of vanishing volume supports this measure, i.e. that the random attractor $\mathcal{A}(\omega)$ of system (1.13) has - like the strange attractor of the classical, deterministic version, with $\sigma = 0$ - dimension smaller than 3.